 Best to use for: recovering JPEG pictures lost due to accidental deletion, disk formatting, memory card crash, etc.

 - Easy to set up, and the app interface is intuitive.

-- It does not support scanning internal Mac hard drive.
+- Does not support scanning internal Mac hard drive.

 - Only JPEG format is supported, no camera RAW images or other video formats.

 - Disk scanning process is slow.
-It took me about an hour to scan a 32GB Lexar flash drive.
+It took me an hour to scan a 32GB Lexar drive.